 Yakima, Klickitat, and Kittitas counties: 509.452.6061

 Learn espresso arts and café operations in a real-world setting at Goodwill’s Coffee Buzz.
-Tailored around the needs and growing demands of the specialty coffee industry, the Youth Barista Training program will guide you through the basic operations of a café and the skills required to become a barista.
-The 16 week certificate program is available to youth ages 16-24.
+Tailored around the needs and growing demands of the specialty coffee industry, the Barista Training program will guide you through the basic operations of a café and the skills required to become a barista.
+The 8 week training program is available to ages 16 and up.

 This youth program emphasizes the importance of education, leadership and job training.
 YouthBuild helps at-risk young people complete their education by providing GED education classes while simultaneously training for the future in a variety of construction trades.
 On-the-job training includes building new homes for low-income families in the community.
 Youth are exposed to industry professionals who help them identify and support the youth in reaching their goals.
 Program funded 80% ($1.1 Million) by U.S. Dept. of Labor, Employment & Training Administration.